Alfons7/message-board/README.md

 4. edit and delete a user's own messages
 5. mark/unmark messages as favorites

-Users must log in to be able to add, edit or delete messages, and to mark/unmark messages as favorites.
+Users must log in first in order to be able to add, edit or delete messages, and to mark/unmark messages as favorites.

 A user can only edit and delete their own messages.